CentralCollege/departments-wordpress-theme/readme.md

 Sites
 ------------------
-* This theme is available for departments at http://departments.central.edu.
-Contact Jordan Bohr to upgrade your site.
+* This theme is available for department sites managed at https://departments.central.edu.
+Contact [Jordan Bohr](mailto:bohrj@central.edu) to upgrade or make changes to your site.

 Deployment
 ------------------